robjhyndman/forecast/cran-comments.md

 ## revdep checks

 All revdeps have been checked.
-The only new problem that arose was with EventDetectR.
-We advised the maintainer of the issue and provided a pull request which resolved it about 10 days ago.
+No new problems were detected.